vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/configure-app.md

 You will extend your application to:

-- Configure the hello message from the environment.
+- Configure the "hello" message from the environment.
-- Add a RESTful endpoint that returns some of the CF variables.
+- Add a RESTful endpoint that returns some of the system-provided variables.

 ## Externalize Configuration